MEET-microbit-project/microbit-macau/Handbook.md

  In 1920, Karel Capek published his play R.U.R.
 (Rossum’s Universal Robots), which introduced the word “robot.”
-It was taken from an old Slavic word that meant something akin to “monotonous or forced labor.”
+It was taken from an old Slavic word that meant something akin to “monotonous or forced labour.”
 However, it was thirty years before the first industrial robot went to work.
 In the 1950s, George Devol designed the Unimate, a robotic arm device that transported die castings in a General Motors plant in New